 (1) I am not professionally trained in mental health

-I agree on the need to incorporate mental health awareness on employee programs.
-However, I also believe that “only” medical doctors specializing on mental health has the authority to discuss it.
-I don’t think a short course can replace an academic training to deal with such a sensitive and complex issue of mental health.
-Otherwise, management and treatment of mental health will be devalued.
+I agree on the need to incorporate mental health awareness into employee programs.
+However, I also believe that “only” medical doctors specializing in mental health have the authority to discuss it.
+I don’t think a short course can replace academic training to deal with such a sensitive and complex issue of mental health.
+Otherwise, treatment and management of mental health will be devalued.

 By leaving it to the experts, we are assured that real cases of mental illness are discussed and attended to, separating those who are just riding on with the trend.

-(2) I prefer to discuss the need to improve resiliency, and interventions to help employees adopt to the constantly evolving work environment.
+(2) I prefer to discuss the need to improve resiliency, and interventions to help employees adapt to the constantly evolving work environment.

 I am not a fan of Charles Darwin’s survival of the fittest, but when his theory is applied on this premise, it makes sense–

-Competition on the business environment will not go away.
-As each organization seeks to get a bigger share of the market, it’ll affect productivity driven work culture and environment.
-Employees who can adopt to these changes, grows with the company.
+Competition in the business environment will not go away.
+As each organization seeks to get a bigger share of the market, it’ll affect productivity-driven work culture and environment.
+Employees who can adapt to these changes grow with the company.

 I’ve been through a toxic situation before.
 It was when I was promoted to a senior human resource management position, even though my experience is limited to workplace learning and development,

-Though I am a regular employee, my status to the new position is probationary for 6 months.
+Though I am a regular employee, my status in the new position is probationary for 6 months.
 If I will not pass the proby period, I cannot go back to my previous post because the plantilla has been filled.
-Add to that, as takeover manager, the staff that I inherited do not like me and will be happy to see me fail.
+Add to that, as a takeover manager, the staff that I inherited do not like me and will be happy to see me fail.
 Because the other managers knew I am still in proby, I am being strongly nudged to submit to their wishes.
-And when I sought guidance from my peers (fellow HR Manager), I was told to ‘learn how to paddle my own canoe’.
-At that time, wifey just had our 2nd child and I cannot afford to lose my job (job availability is limited on late 90s til 2000’s)
+And when I sought guidance from my peers (fellow HR Manager), I was told to ‘ learn how to paddle my own canoe’.
+At that time, wifey just had our 2nd child and I cannot afford to lose my job (job availability is limited on the late 90s until 2000s)